 Keep in mind that you can only translate one text box at a time using the built-in translator.
 If you have multiple text boxes on each slide (e.g. title, subtitle, captions), you need to manually insert each corresponding translation.

 - You can only translate PPT documents slide-by-slide; one text box at a time.
 This isn't the most productive method for PowerPoint presentations with a significant number of slides.

-- Since you're doing the manual work of transferring the translations into the text boxes, you have control over the slide layout.
+- Since you're doing the manual work of transferring the translations into the text boxes, you have control over the slide layout (additionally, here is a list with the most common translation problems and their solutions including the design and formatting issues).
 However, it also means you need to spend time adjusting the font styles and sizes if the target language doesn't support the original style.

 - Microsoft Translator is a free machine translation service that is not suitable for business use.
 The translated copy may contain inaccuracies and inconsistencies that must go through intensive post-editing.

 - Only recommended if you're only translating a PPT file for your own understanding

 This is another fast and free method to translate a PPT file for your own reading.

 First, go to Google Translate on your browser and select the Documents tab.